-- Better appearance – grading, fat cover etc
+- Better appearance – grading, fat cover, etc

 - Better animal welfare

 There is a misconception amongst most farmers that home-kill meat is more tender.
 I categorically refute this.
-With the introduction of the New Zealand Beef and Lamb Quality Mark in 1997 this organisation has continually tested the tenderness of beef and lamb.
+With the introduction of the New Zealand Beef and Lamb Quality Mark in 1997, this organisation has continually tested the tenderness of beef and lamb.
 Results have consistently shown tender product.
 To put that in perspective consumer testing has shown 9kgF is seen as the tender benchmark (shear force denotes the level of force required to bite through the meat).
 Anything below or above 9kgF is tender or tougher.
 The standards for the Quality Mark specify product must be 7kgF or below.
-I can report that all of our testing (with the odd exception) is showing results in most cases below 7kgF which means all those in the supply chain are playing their part in producing a tender product; of note is the controlled chilling regime applied by processors post slaughter.
+I can report that all of our testing (with the odd exception) is showing results in most cases below 7kgF which means all those in the supply chain are playing their part in producing a tender product; of note is the controlled chilling regime applied by processors post-slaughter.

 This of course is key.
 We are dealing with a perishable product.
 There are very strict audited controls around food safety in the commercial processing of beef and lamb.
 There are none for home-kill.
 The biggest difference between home-kill and commercial slaughter and processing is that with commercial slaughter there are significantly greater controls over processing hygiene and associated microbial contamination levels and greater controls over carcass chilling and cold chain in general.
-It is true that the looser cold chain controls with home-kill will generate a faster rate of tenderness development however with good process hygiene associated with commercial slaughter and modern barrier vacuum packaging technologies we have the ability to hold meat cuts chilled for extended period of time to age in the bag.
+It is true that the looser cold chain controls with home-kill will generate a faster rate of tenderness development however with good process hygiene associated with commercial slaughter and modern barrier vacuum packaging technologies we have the ability to hold meat cuts chilled for an extended period of time to age in the bag.

 All beef and lamb processed for the local market must be below 5.8pH to qualify for the New Zealand Beef and Lamb Quality Mark.
 Above 6pH, the meat starts to become dark and sticky.
-Nationwide the incidence of high pH (6.0pH or higher) at commercial works is at approximately 5%.
+Nationwide the incidence of high pH (6.0pH or higher) at commercial works is approximately 5%.

-So to summarise in a sentence, it is just not correct to state home-kill meat is better than commercial processed meat.
+So to summarise in a sentence, it is just not correct to state that home-kill meat is better than commercial processed meat.